 There are toilets and a cafe at the Wildlife Discovery Centre at the entrance of the reserve.

-There is free car parking at the main entrance to the reserve.
+There is paid parking available at the main entrance to the reserve.

 More information is available from the NWT website at www.nwt.org.uk